Former Bellevue principal gets probation for driving drunk, injuring motorcyclist

 Andrew C. Miller, 47, of Omaha, was arrested Sept.
 17, 2021, after a causing a collision near 141st and Pacific Streets that injured Omaha motorcyclist Bruce Blaydes.
 The 59-year-old Blaydes was treated at Creighton University Medical Center-Bergan Mercy.

 Miller also was found guilty of reckless driving, a misdemeanor.
-In addition to probation, he was ordered to pay Blades $20,000 in restitution.
-He also had his driver's license revoked for 18 months.
+In addition to probation, he was ordered to pay Blaydes $20,000 in restitution.
+He also had his driver’s license revoked for 18 months.

 It was the second misdemeanor drunken-driving conviction for Miller.
 At the time of the crash, he was principal at LeMay Elementary School in Bellevue.
 Miller resigned on Sept.
 22, according to a spokeswoman for the Bellevue Public Schools.